rosento/2021-paper-composite/index.md

   - [as an auto-generated XHTML project description](./kiv_html/index.xml)
   - [as a ZIP archive importable in KIV](./kiv/ATM-kiv-project.zip)

-# Installing our KIV version
+# Installing our KIV Bersion
 KIV is offered as an eclipse plugin, which is recommended to be used as part of the Eclipse-based Scala IDE.

 We use Scala IDE version 4.7.0.
 Scala IDE is available [here](http://scala-ide.org/download/prev-stable.html).